Configure pfSense bridge over multiple NICs as LAN

 reconfiguration of your local NIC to have a manual IP.
 Additionally, your

-interface names may be slightly different (e.g. LAN
+interface names may be slightly different (e.g. LAN, Opt1, Opt2), but that it

 should be straightforward to map names from my examples.